efacilitation/eventric/README.md

 ## Features

-Informations on Features, Best Practices, API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).
+Informations on the Building Blocks, Best Practices, API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).

 ## Quick Start